 questions.
 Namely, how long do you want this carpet to last and how much are

 you willing to spend?
-Stairs take more of a beating than bedroom carpets do.
+Stairs take more of a beating than bedroom carpets do,

-If you want to use the same carpet in both areas, you need to buy a carpet
+so if you want to use the same carpet in both areas, you need to buy a carpet

 that will do well on the stairs, or buy a cheaper carpet and order enough

-extra carpet to be able to replace the carpet on the stairs in 3 to 5 years.
+extra carpet to be able to replace the carpet on the stairs again in 3 to 5 years.

-tolerate the wear and tear that your stairs require or you will be replacing
+with specifications designed to tolerate the wear and tear that your stairs require or you will be replacing

 the stair carpet too soon.
 In light of this fact, I suggest you take a look

-at frieze styles, and cut Berber styles as an option.
+at Frieze styles, and cut Berber styles as an option.
 Cut Berber is not a

-appearance that looks like a Berber but has characteristics of a plush or
+appearance that looks like a Berber but has characteristics of a Plush or